NestorDR/netCore6School/README.md

 ### Topics covered

 - New program style with implicit `using` directives.
-- Leaving Startup.cs, the content of these methods is now coded into Program.cs.
+- Leaving Startup.cs, the content of these methods is now coded into Program.cs
   - ConfigureServices() for registration services for dependency injection, and
   - Configure(), to delineate the order and structure of the middleware pipeline.
 - Use and extension of Tag helpers and Data Annotations Attributes.